tohinz/CharacterGAN/README.md

 See our example training data in `datasets` for examples of both files.

 We provide two examples (produced by [Zuzana Studená](https://artemisfilm.webnode.com/)) for training, located in `datasets`.
-We also provide the Dino example (taken from [https://www.gameart2d.com](https://www.gameart2d.com/free-dino-sprites.html)) from which we used the 10 "Walk" images for training.
+We also provide the Dino example (taken from [https://www.gameart2d.com](https://www.gameart2d.com/free-dino-sprites.html)) from which we used the 10 "Walk" images for training and the 8 training images for the "Fox" example.
 Our other examples were trained on data from [Adobe Stock](https://stock.adobe.com/) or from [Character Animator](https://www.adobe.com/products/character-animator.html) and I currently have no license to distribute them.
 You can purchase the Stock data here:
 * [Man](https://stock.adobe.com/images/running-man-cycle-of-animation-for-men-s-running-2d-cartoon-character/325376414): we used all images